I-4 Rating

 While an IFR clearance for a TEC route within Socal can normally be picked up without filing, the goal of this exercise is to have the controller nominate a destination, and have the pilot successfully locate the corresponding TEC route.

 Use The FAA Preferred Route Database, MyFlightRoute.com, or the TEC section of the FAA Chart Supplement to locate the applicable route and altitude for your type of aircraft.
+Use caution if using route planning tools which do NOT show the ‘notes’ for a given TEC route which often reveal configuration-specific information.
+For example, ForeFlight and FlightAware will not specifically reveal if a given TEC route is piston/turboprop/turbojet specific, nor will they reveal if a route is specific to a dependent airport runway configuration.

 When you file your IFR flight plan, feel free to use the TEC route ID as the route of flight (ie. CSTN1, CSTN2, etc), rather than entering the entire route.